 Test Valley

 § This page gives an overview of the Test Valley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Test Valley in western Hampshire is defined by the River Test, one of England’s most famous chalk streams, winding through meadows, villages, and farmland.
 Andover and Romsey are the main towns, with Romsey notable for its Norman abbey and markets.
 The countryside includes rolling hills, woodland, and parts of the North Wessex Downs and New Forest fringe.
 Villages with thatched cottages, mills, and historic estates add to the character of this picturesque district.

-The administrative boundary of Test Valley can be viewed on OpenStreetMap: District Boundary of Test Valley.
+The administrative boundary of Test Valley can also be viewed on OpenStreetMap: District Boundary of Test Valley.

 Key Facts about Test Valley